SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/ForeignSystem_Agent/v1ForeignSystemAgent_DeleteForeignDevice.md

 | Accept         | Content-type(s) you would like the response in:  |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

 ## Request Body: request

 ForeignDevice, ApplicationName

 | Property Name | Type |  Description |
 |----------------|------|--------------|
 | ForeignDevice |  | Saves a foreign device belonging to the ForeignDevice and application name specified. <para /> Carrier object for ForeignDevice.
 Services for the ForeignDevice Carrier is available from the <see cref="T:SuperOffice.CRM.Services.IForeignSystemAgent">ForeignSystem Agent</see>. |
 | ApplicationName | string |  |

-## Response
+## Response:

 No Content